Melindrea/githooks/README.md

     GIT_REFLOG_ACTION: '[merge [branch]|pull]'

 ## git push
-CWD is set to the top level of the working tree in all of the following hooks.

-All server-side scripts have CWD = `.git`.
+CWD is set to the top level of the working tree in pre-push, however all server-side scripts have CWD = `.git`.
 Anything printed to the terminal is returned to the local script with "remote: " prepending every row.

 ### pre-push